- Power Outages

 Vegetation Management Program

 Trees that require pruning are those that currently, or will within a year, encroach on high-voltage power lines.
 Tree inspectors assess the location of trees and their growth rate.
 In addition, we take into consideration limb configuration and potential wind conditions.
-If you believe that a tree poses a danger to lines, please call (808) 871-7777 to arrange an inspection.
+If you believe that a tree poses a danger to lines, please contact us to arrange an inspection.